How to Forward Calls on an Android Phone

 Or you can edit the number that already appears.
 For example, you can type your home number for the Forward When Unreached option so that your cell calls are redirected to your home number when you’re out of range.

-The Call Forwarding Status icon appears atop the touchscreen whenever you’ve activated an Android operating system forwarding option.
+The Call Forwarding status icon appears atop the touchscreen whenever you’ve activated an Android operating system forwarding option.

-Forward calls using your cellular provider
+Forward calls by using your cellular provider

 |To Do This||Input First Number||Input Second Number|